neuronex-wm/NHP_protocols/README.md

 **0. General features**

-  __**a.** The prestimulus intervall of all recorded protocol sweeps should have the same structure including a small and short hyperpolarizing! test pulse: <br />
+  __**a.** The prestimulus intervall of all recorded sweeps should have the same structure including a small and short hyperpolarizing! test pulse: <br />
      40 ms 0 pA Step (no increment over sweeps) \\ 10 ms -25 pA Step (no increment over sweeps)  \\ 450 ms 0 pA Step  (no increment over sweeps) <br />

   __**b.** Sampling frequency for continous amplifiers is 50kHz.
 In discontinous amplifiers as high as sensible/possible (at least 25kHz)! <br />